wlandau/parallelRemake/README.md

 This R package helps to manage large R workflows.
-It uses GNU make to manage parallel instances of [`remake`](https://github.com/richfitz/remake).
+It uses [GNU make](https://www.gnu.org/software/make/) and the [`remake`](https://github.com/richfitz/remake) package to do work in parallelizable stages.

 # Installation